c5shen/my-deep-learning-collection/README.md

 # modularied-MLP
-Fully modularized MLP with support to dropout and batch normalization
+Fully modularized MLP with support to dropout and batch normalization.